How to resign from a job remotely

 When you have this (admittedly hard) conversation, it will require you to actually think about what is within you and your boss’ control to change or improve, and discuss it in a productive way without emotion.

-If you lay it out for them, give them a chance to improve and make it right.
+If you lay it out for them, give them a chance to improve and make it right

 Then, check in every week on each item.
-By the end of 30 days or four 1:1s, you’ll know if they made any progress or not, and that typically is enough to reveal whether they do or don’t have a genuine interest in making sure you’re supported at work.
+By the end of 30 days or four honest, productive, 1:1s, you’ll know if they made any progress or not, and that typically is enough to reveal whether they do or don’t have a genuine interest in making sure you’re supported at work.

 You will feel better knowing that you did what was right, were forthright and proactive, and tried to help improve the situation before deciding to leave.
 (Same goes for relationships but whew is that another post or what)

-This 1 month vesting period of due diligence is crucial because:
+This 1 month “vesting period” of due diligence is crucial because:

 Bluffing is not OK

 Make sure you’re 100% ready to resign.
 Have another job in place, or if you are financially able, a plan to bridge the gap and potentially weather a long job search.
 The more senior you are, the more risk that you’ll go through 6 months of an emergency fund or potentially more while you compete for roles.
+It’s getting harder and harder for companies to recognize and recruit good talent, and job searches are getting longer.

 Just like you shouldn’t apply for a job if you aren’t willing to do it; don’t tell your boss you’re gonna quit and then not quit.
 It’s not a tool to leverage to get things.
-You will forever be a bluffer, a cry-wolfer, a flight risk.
-That distrust will carry over to everything.

 How to resign from a job remotely:

-Write a formal resignation letter or email: It’s standard to submit a written resignation letter to your employer.
+1. Write a formal resignation letter or email: It’s standard to submit a written resignation letter to your employer.
 Be sure to clearly state that you are resigning, the date of your last day of work, and a (if you’re comfortable) brief statement explaining your reason for leaving.
-You don’t need to weave a trilogy of a narrative, but you’ll want to explain why you’re leaving the company to find your replacement, even if it’s “personal reasons.”
-Send the email first thing in the morning to your supervisor and HR, and then DM them on your company chat app so they know you emailed them and you are available to speak with them when they’re free.
+You don’t need to weave a trilogy of a narrative, but you may want to explain why you’re leaving the company to find your replacement, especially if its to take another role, and even if it’s “personal reasons.”

-Schedule a phone or video call with your supervisor: A call provides an opportunity for you to express your gratitude for the opportunity to work with the company and privately with your manager.
-This is the part where you don’t burn any bridges.
-My recommendation is that even if you have to accept that some things you cannot change, it’s worth it to keep those bridges intact, for you never know what might become an opportunity or an obstacle in the future.
+4. Prep your talking points and mantras if you have to: This is the part where you don’t burn any bridges.
+My recommendation is that even if you have to accept that some things you cannot change, it’s worth it to keep (at least the perception of) those bridges intact, for you never know what might become an opportunity or an obstacle in the future.
+When I say that, I mean that they may express disappointment when you were expecting gratitude for your contributions.
+Don’t expect anything, especially a party, and you won’t be disappointed.

-Prepare.
+5. Prepare.
 Your manager will likely ask you if there’s anything they can do to change your mind.
 Consider this question before the meeting, and prepare a careful, honest answer.
-You don’t anyone an explanation, but if you had a good relationship with your manager, honest feedback can be really helpful.
+You don’t owe anyone an explanation, but if you had a good relationship with your manager, honest feedback can be really helpful.

-Consider the timing: It’s “standard” to offer 2 weeks of training and transition help.
+6. Consider the timing: It’s “standard” to offer 2 weeks of training and transition help.
 However with most states at-will, and especially if you have access to secure information, you may find that the day you put in your notice becomes your last day.
 If you were planning to overlap more closely with your new job, you may find yourself on a 2 week vacation.

-Keep communication lines open: Keep communication lines open with your supervisor and HR representative during this process.
+8. Keep communication lines open: Keep communication lines open with your supervisor and HR representative during this process.

 Email template for resigning remotely